 While it might feel frustrating to say no to someone who wants to hire you, your business will be stronger in the long term if you stay within your own limits and say yes to work you can do well and with excitement.
 Oftentimes, respecting your boundaries stands out in a good way and shows prospects how much you care about helping them.
 Odds are, if your referral comes across someone who better aligns with your ideal prospect, they will return the favor and share your name, too.

 If you’re looking for more ways to cultivate boldness in your sales process, I would love to help.
 I help professionals from across industries leverage LinkedIn for better business results with services ranging from self-paced resources to concierge-level LinkedIn transformations.
-Set up a time to talk with me, and I’ll be happy to help identify the right support for your needs.
+Reach out to let me know what you think you might need help on, and I’ll be happy to help identify the right support for your needs.